Breeze/breeze.github.io/doc-samples/zza-mongo.md

         <!-- App javascript libraries -->
     </body>

-# Angular.js ##
+# AngularJS ##

-<a href="http://angularjs.org/" target="_blank">Angular.js</a> is running the show.
+<a href="http://angularjs.org/" target="_blank">AngularJS.js</a> is running the show.
 It asynchronously loads header and footer HTML.

 In the middle are three `<div>` tags each with a `data-ui-view` attribute.
-Angular dynamically loads templated views into these tags based on a "route".
+AngularJS dynamically loads templated views into these tags based on a "route".
 The middle `<div>` called "shell-content" displays most of what you see.
 It could show the "Home" page with the picture of "Zza"; it could show the "About" page; it could display a product menu page, an order page, or the cart page.
 It all depends upon the route ... which you see in the address bar:

 ![Pizza menu](/images/samples/ZzaRoute.jpg)

 In this example, the route identifies the pizza product whose id is "3".
-Angular uses **route information** (in *public/app/services/routes.js*) to download the correct **view** (a file in the *public/app/views* directory) and marry it to a **controller** (a JavaScript file in the *public/app/controllers* directory).
+AngularJS uses **route information** (in *public/app/services/routes.js*) to download the correct **view** (a file in the *public/app/views* directory) and marry it to a **controller** (a JavaScript file in the *public/app/controllers* directory).

 All the displayed values are **data bound** either to a controller (e.g., `orderItem` defined in *app/order/orderItem.js*) or to a **Breeze entity** exposed by the controller (e.g., `Product`)